capsule-rs/capsule/README.md

 ## Overview

 The goal of `Capsule` is to offer an ergonomic framework for network function development that traditionally has high barriers of entry for developers.
-We've built a tool to efficiently manipulate network packets while being type-safe, memory-safe, and thread-safe.
-By combining `DPDK` with `Rust` Programming Language, `Capsule` offers
+We've created a tool to efficiently manipulate network packets while being type-safe, memory-safe, and thread-safe.
+By building on `DPDK` and `Rust`, `Capsule` offers

 * a fast packet processor that uses minimum number of CPU cycles.
 * a rich packet type system that guarantees memory-safety and thread-safety.